dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 In the `src/components` directory, go ahead and:

-* Create a `celebrityjokes` folder and an `index.js` inside the folder you just created.
+* Create a `celebrityjokes` folder and an `index.js` file inside the folder you just created.
 This component will take care of fetching the celebrity jokes and displaying them to the user.
-* Create a `foodjokes` folder and an `index.js` inside the folder you just created.
+* Create a `foodjokes` folder and an `index.js` file inside the folder you just created.
 This component will take care of fetching the food jokes and displaying them to the user.
-* Create a `nav` folder and an `index.js` inside the folder you just created.
+* Create a `nav` folder and an `index.js` file inside the folder you just created.
 This component will be in charge of our navigation throughout the app.
 * Create a folder called `utils` inside the `src` directory.
 This will house our helper functions.

 ## Fetch the API Data